2012 Cadillac Escalade EXT Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-The 2012 Cadillac Escalade EXT’s premium interior is worthy of its Cadillac name, and reviewers praise it for its level of luxury and refinement.
+The 2012 Cadillac Escalade EXT’s premium interior is worthy of its Cadillac name, and reviewers praise its level of luxury and refinement.
 But since the EXT hasn’t been significantly overhauled since 2007, one writer says it’s starting to show its age.
 Currently, the Escalade EXT is the pickup with the most luxurious interior on the market, but the GMC Sierra 1500 Denali, Ford F-150 King Ranch and Ram 1500 Laramie Longhorn’s high-quality and high-tech features nip at the EXT’s heels.
 For true upscale cachet, though, you can’t beat the EXT’s bold Cadillac badge.

 - "The Escalade EXT sets itself apart from the other luxury-lined pickups with a genuinely upscale cabin in terms of design, materials and features.” -- Edmunds